Picks, predictions for Yankees vs. Reds on Saturday, May 20

-The New York Yankees face the Cincinnati Reds in the second game of a three-game series on Saturday, May 20.
-First pitch is scheduled for 4:10 p.m.
-ET from Great American Ball Park.
-Luke Weaver (1-2, 6.26 ERA) will take the mound for the Reds, while rookie Jhony Brito (3-3, 5.20 ERA) will pitch for the Yankees.
+The New York Yankees and Cincinnati Reds meet one more time for an early Sunday matinee from Great American Ballpark, with first pitch set for 11:35 a.m.
+ET.
+Luis Severino makes his long-awaited season debut for New York, while hard-throwing righty Hunter Greene gets the ball for Cincy (0-3, 4.60 ERA).

-New York is a -155 moneyline favorite at DraftKings Sportsbook, and Cincy comes in at +135.
-The total is set at 10.5.
+New York checks in on the moneyline as a -150 favorite at DraftKings Sportsbook, while the Reds are +130 underdogs.
+The run total is set at 9.

 Yankees-Reds picks: Saturday, May 20